botchris/go-pubsub/README.md

 # Go PubSub

-The `pubsub` package provides a simple helper library for doing publish-subscribe asynchronous tasks in Golang, usually in a web or microservice.

-The  `pubsub` package allows you to write publishers and subscribers, fully statically typed, and swap out Broker implementations (e.g. Memory, AWS SQS, etc.) as required.
+The `pubsub` package is a simple package for implementing publish-subscribe asynchronous tasks in Golang.
+It allows writing publishers and subscribers fully statically typed, and swap out Broker implementations (e.g. Memory, AWS SQS, etc.) as required.

-This package imposes no restrictions on how messages should be model, the idea is to keep subscribers agnostic to transport concerns and be fully typed using golang definitions.
-How messages are encoded/decoded in order to be transported over the network, is up to the provider implementation.
+This package imposes no restrictions on how messages should be represented, the idea is to keep subscribers agnostic to transport concerns and be fully typed using golang definitions.
+How messages are encoded/decoded in order to be transported over the network is up to the provider implementation.
 See KubeMQ or AWS implementation for an example of how to encode/decode messages.

 ![broker overview][broker-overview]